CareBoo/unity-algorand-sdk/docs/getting_started.md

 All smart contracts are written using [TEAL](https://developer.algorand.org/docs/get-details/dapps/avm/teal/).
 To use a smart contract:

 1. Use your favorite tool to write TEAL source code.
-(Some may like [PyTEAL](https://pyteal.readthedocs.io/en/stable/) or [Reach](https://developer.algorand.org/docs/get-started/dapps/reach/)).
+(Some may like [PyTEAL](https://pyteal.readthedocs.io/en/stable/)).
 2. Compile the source code using [`AlgodClient.TealCompile`](xref:Algorand.Unity.AlgodClient.TealCompile*).
 3. Use the compiled program in your [`LogicSig`](xref:Algorand.Unity.LogicSig) or [`Transaction.AppCreate`](xref:Algorand.Unity.Transaction.AppCreate*).